enqinghayashi/UNI_PROJECT/README.md

 This folder contains Python-based projects, with applications ranging from data analysis to scripting and automation.

 #### Example Projects:
-### **1. Population Analysis**
-Analyzes population and area data to identify the most and least populated countries within a specified region, calculate statistical measures, and provide insights.
+ - **Population Analysis**  : Analyzes population and area data to identify the most and least populated countries within a specified region, calculate statistical measures, and provide insights.

-### **2. Regional Population Analysis**
-Processes population data from a CSV file to compute regional statistics, such as standard error and cosine similarity, using nested dictionaries for data organization.
+ - **Regional Population Analysis**  : Processes population data from a CSV file to compute regional statistics, such as standard error and cosine similarity, using nested dictionaries for data organization.